 Deploy & Run Malware Free Containers

-Containers are compatible with most anti-virus products on the market, and because Cloudhouse does not change the application’s binaries in any way, packaged files are not viewed as malicious.
-Creating Containers in the presence of anti-virus software, minimises the chances of a virus, or viruses, being included in a Container.
-If anti-virus software does flag a Container as suspicious then it can be safely whitelisted once the Security team have validated that the Container is virus free.
+Containers are compatible with most anti-virus products on the market and because Cloudhouse does not change the application’s binaries in any way, packaged files are not viewed as malicious.
+Creating Containers in the presence of anti-virus software minimises the chances of a virus or viruses being included in a Container.

 How do I know if I need Run1.exe?

 Run1.exe, run2.exe are generated during the packaging process for use with Containers that will be converted into UWP applications (.AppX).
 These files may safely deleted from Containers if appx formats are not required; and can be regenerated if required at a later date.